insurance terms that start with ‘t’

 For example, if the cost to repair a wrecked car is more than 75 percent of its total value, the vehicle could be deemed a total loss.
 When this happens, the insurance company generally pays the policyholder a monetary amount that equals the total value of the damaged property before the accident, as determined by an adjuster.

 See also: body shop, RepairView®, claim, adjuster, salvage title

 Tow coverage (also known as towing reimbursement coverage) is a benefit of roadside assistance coverage that pays the towing expenses for any covered vehicle, up to the defined limit.
 In most instances, the insured pays for the tow up front and provides his or her insurance company with the receipt.
 The insurance company then reimburses the policyholder for the towing cost.

 See also: roadside assistance

 Is emergency road service valid out of state?

 Travel trailer insurance is insurance you can buy to protect your travel trailer in the event of an accident.
 Travel trailer insurance can cover vacation liability coverage, full timer's coverage, emergency expense coverage, and more.

-See also: international insurance, rental car insurance, recreational insurance
+See also: international insurance, recreational insurance